Table of Contents

 NH3 + H+ → NH4+

-Proximal tubular cells excrete ammonia, after the metabolism of glutamine amino acid:
+Proximal tubular cells excrete ammonia, a byproduct of the catabolism of the amino acid glutamine:

 Glutamine– → NH4+ + ketoglutarate −

 One glutamine produces two NH4+ ions.
 Later, the metabolism of α-ketoglutarate also produces two bicarbonate ions.
-Ammonium ions go into the lumen of tubule and bicarbonate ions exit the proximal tubule cells via Na+, 3 HCO3 co-transporter.
-Cells of the thick ascending limb of the loop of Henle resorb the ammonium ions which later moves into the blood neutralizing the bicarbonate ion produced earlier in the proximal tubules.
-These ammonium ions are actually the sources of H+ ions, making the cells of collecting ducts at a crucial place in excretion of H+ in the form of NH4+ ions.
+Ammonium ions go into the tubular lumen and bicarbonate ions exit the proximal tubule cells via a Na+, 3 HCO3 co-transporter.
+Cells of the thick ascending limb of the loop of Henle re-absorb the ammonium ions which later moves into the blood neutralizing the bicarbonate ion produced earlier in the proximal tubules.
+These ammonium ions are actually the sources of H+ ions, making the cells of collecting ducts a crucial place in the excretion of H+ in the form of NH4+ ions.

 Extracellular pH: Regulator of Renal Acid Excretion

 Extracellular pH is the most important regulator of renal acid excretion.
-Fall in extracellular pH with respiratory or metabolic cause promotes renal acid excretion.
-Through renin-angiotensin system, aldosterone also stimulates H+ ion excretion in the CD resultant increase in serum HCO3 concentration.
-Hypokalemia also increases acid secretion, by promoting ammonia production in the PCT and increasing H+ ion secretion in the CD; leading to metabolic alkalosis.
+A fall in extracellular pH because of respiratory or metabolic imbalances promotes renal acid excretion.
+Through the renin-angiotensin system, aldosterone also stimulates H+ ion excretion in the collecting ducts, with the resultant increase in serum HCO3 concentration.
+Hypokalemia also increases acid secretion by promoting ammonia production in the proximal tubule and increasing H+ ion secretion in the collecting duct, leading to metabolic alkalosis.
 Opposite effects occur in hyperkalemia leading to metabolic acidosis.

-In case of alkalosis, bicarbonate resorption in the PCT is decreased; losing it into the urine and secretion of H+ ions by the cells of CD into the lumen is reduced.
-Bicarbonate is lost in the urine and H+ ions move into the blood, compensating the body’s alkalosis.
+In case of alkalosis, bicarbonate resorption in the proximal tubule is decreased and bicarbonate is lost in the urine.
+In contrast, secretion into the lumen of H+ ions by the cells of collecting duct is reduced.
+As an end result, bicarbonate is lost in the urine and H+ ions move into the blood, compensating the body’s alkalosis and more ammonia is released.